uchexm/Portfolio/README.md

 ## Live Demo
 - https://uchexm.github.io/Portfolio/
 - title: Uchechi Nwaka's Portfolio
-- Bookmark this page to keep an eye on my project updates!
+- Bookmark this page to keep an eye on my project updates and growth!

 ## Getting Started

 This project can be accessed using any web browser, a phone or a tablet.
-To get a local copy up and running follow these example steps.
+To get a local copy up and running follow these steps.

 ### Prerequisites